 The Medieval Castle

+Or thinking about the orphanage program ILP has in Romania?
 Come talk to a representative who’s volunteered before about how to apply, how to save money, and can give you some answers to all your questions about doing a semester abroad in Romania: